 Filing a withdrawal allows you to stop doing business in other states, and fully terminates the company.

-→TL;DR: Make sure you file a withdrawal in any other states you’re registered to do business in.
+Biggest takeaway for this part of the closing a business checklist?
+Make sure you file a withdrawal in any other states you’re registered to do business in.